jehrenho/dodge-the-squares/README.txt

 ## Description
 Dodge the Squares is a browser-based Javascript/Typescript game where players avoid moving obstacles as long as they can.
 The progressively increasing difficulty and variety of modifiers make dodge a fun challenge!

+## Play the Game!
+Visit https://jehrenho.github.io/dodge/ to play the game in your browser

 ## Features
 - a How to Play screen helps new players learn the controls and game objective
+    - The How to Play screen "comes to life" when the game starts
-- Player can move left and right using arrow keys
+- Player can move up, down, left, and right within the game boundaries using the arrow keys
 - Hazards are randomly generated and decrease the player's health when touched
-- Modifiers change certain elements of the game to make the game interesting and aesthetic
+- Modifiers change certain elements of the game to make the game fun and aesthetic
     - The Enlarge Hazard modifier makes the hazards larger for a short period of time
     - The Shrink Hazard modifier makes the hazards smaller for a short period of time
     - The Ice Rink modifier significantly decreases the player's acceleration
     - The Invincibility modifier makes the player invincible for a short period of time
     - The Extra Life modifier gives the player an extra life
+- The player's colour flashes when an effect is wearing off
+- When the player collides with an object, the player and the object flash momentarily
-- Difficulty increases over time
+- The game's difficulty logarithmically increases over time
+- The game can be paused at any time by pressing the space key
 - The time spent in game is recorded and reported to the player when the game is over
 - The game automatically adjusts it's dimensions depending on the size of the window it is in

 ## Technologies
-- Javascript
-- Typecript
+- Typecript/JavaScript
 - HTML5 Canvas
 - CSS

-## Controls
-- Arrow Left / Right / Up / Down: Move player
-- Enter: Start game and return to menu
-- Space: Pause and resume the game

-## Organization
+## File Structure

 game.ts
 Contains the main game loop that generates a single frame of the game.